clojure-emacs/cider/README.md

 ### Installation

-`package.el` is the built-in package manager in Emacs.
+The recommended way to install CIDER is via `package.el` - the built-in package manager in Emacs.

 CIDER is available on the two major `package.el` community maintained repos -